 6. The MC service functional alias controlling server 2 resolves the functional alias and determines the corresponding MC service ID to terminate the call and returns it to the MC service functional alias controlling server 1 in the MC service functional alias resolution response message.

 NOTE: Depending on implementation the MC service server can apply additional call restrictions and decide whether the call is allowed to proceed with the resolved MC service ID(s) (e.g., whether the MC service ID is within the allowed area of the functional alias).
-If the MC service server detects that the functional alias used as the target of the private call request is simultaneously active for multiple MC service users, then the MC server server can proceed by selecting an appropriate MC service ID based on some selection criteria.
+If the MC service server detects that the functional alias used as the target of the private call request is simultaneously active for multiple MC service users, then the MC service server can proceed by selecting an appropriate MC service ID based on some selection criteria.
 The selection of an appropriate MC service ID is left to implementation.
 This selection criteria can include rejection of the call, if no suitable MC service ID is selected.

 7. The MC service functional alias controlling server 1 returns the corresponding MC service ID to MC service server 1 in the MC service functional alias resolution response message.
 The MC service server 1 checks if MC service user at MC service client 1 is authorized to initiate the private call to the MC service user at MC service client 2.
 If not authorized stop the procedure, otherwise continue with step 8.